 About hypnotherapy – it’s definitely not new

-Hypnosis is not a new phenomenon, the trance state is recorded throughout human history in different variants and as hypnosis, or the trance and these states are a natural and normal human ability.
+Hypnosis is not a new phenomenon, the trance state is recorded throughout human history in different variants and hypnosis, or trance is a very natural state and a completely normal human ability we all experience and enjoy at different times.
 Scottish physician and surgeon James Braid first began to use the word ‘hypnosis’, derived from the greek word for sleep in the 1840’s.
 Braid is regarded by many as the father of modern medical hypnosis and much of practice of modern clinical hypnotherapy has developed from this early work.

 Hypnosis or hypnotherapy, what’s the difference?

 Many people become confused as the terms hypnosis and hypnotherapy seem to be used interchangeably in modern times.
 All of us experience trance states during the course of our daily lives, even the act of going to to sleep involves drifting through various levels of trance states.
 Hypnosis is similar to this and in a sense can be seen as the deliberate induction of a trance state.
 Whilst these trance or hypnotic experiences may not involve the use of external or internal suggestion, trance can be in itself a healing state of being.
 When experiencing such a trance or hypnotic, the conscious or aware part of your mind becomes less prominent and the subconscious mind more readily accepts new ideas.

 Hypnotherapy involves the deliberate induction of a trance state with a view to achieving specific therapeutic outcomes.
 Suggestions and ideas can be directed at the subconscious mind influencing subconscious processes and programming.
 In a way, hypnotherapy is an effective way of making contact with our inner or unconscious self allowing us to make changes to the way we think, act and react.